junxit/us-congress-bills-111/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2010-05-26 — [House 111-2-304](votes/house-111-2-0304.md) — On Motion to Suspend the Rules and Agree, as Amended — **Passed** (408–0)

 ## Actions

 - 2010-04-29 — Introduced in House
 - 2010-04-29 — Introduced in House
 - 2010-04-29 — Referred to the House Committee on Oversight and Government Reform.
+- 2010-05-06 — Committee Consideration and Mark-up Session Held.
+- 2010-05-06 — Ordered to be Reported by Unanimous Consent.
+- 2010-05-25 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Lynch objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2010-05-25 — Considered under suspension of the rules. (consideration: CR H3776-3778)
+- 2010-05-25 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1316.
+- 2010-05-25 — Mr. Lynch moved to suspend the rules and agree to the resolution, as amended.
+- 2010-05-26 — Considered as unfinished business. (consideration: CR H3838-3839)
+- 2010-05-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-26 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by recorded vote (2/3 required): 408 - 0 (Roll no. 304). (text: CR 5/25/2010 H3776)
+- 2010-05-26 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by recorded vote (2/3 required): 408 - 0 (Roll no. 304).(text: CR 5/25/2010 H3776)